Dalat, Sarawak: Climate

 Dalat has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.

 Demographics

 According to the 2010 National Census, Dalat townland has a population of 619.

 Most of the people use Melanau language to communicate here.
 There is a slight difference of the language between each villages, yet they can understand each other very well.
 Other languages such as Malay, Sarawak Malay, Iban, Mandarin, Hokkien and English are also widely spoken.

 Main religions practised in Dalat are Islam, Christianity (Roman Catholic, Methodist and SIB), Buddhism, and Malaysian Chinese religion.

 Economy

 Dalat is reputed to be the largest sago flour producer in the world.
 The district has four modern sago factories with a total output of more than 74 tonnes per day.

 The importance of the sago palm tree is evident in the district tagline.

 Transport

 Road

 Dalat is connected by a single-carriage road to Mukah.
 There are daily express bus services connecting Dalat and Miri via Bintulu and Mukah.
+In around 2010, a bridge named Jambatan Temenggong Mat Win was built at Oya River to connect Sungai Kut road and Kampung Kekan Road.
+This bridge help the local from Kampung Sungai Kut Muara, Kampung Kekan and Kampung Baru to reach Pekan Dalat easier and a lot more fuel and time saving.